bobdevv/spammer/README.md

 # spammer
-idk why i made this but i made it;
+idk why i made this but i made it

-it just simulate typing for you;
+it just simulate typing for you

-it type the thing then it hit enter;
+it type the thing then it hit enter
 # win install
 if you dont know python just run setup-win.bat then run spammer.py